 Art isn't 9 to 5

-A friend, Sheila, in Montreal is a truly fine artist.
-She is driven to create.
-Photography, pencil sketches, oil paintings, wood sculptures and more are all in her remarkably extensive repertoire.
+A friend, Sheila, in Montreal is a truly fine artist but somewhat private and secretive.
+She is driven to quietly create.
+Photography, pencil sketches, oil paintings, wood sculptures and more are all in her remarkable and extensive repertoire.

-Name an artistic endeavour, such as film making.
-You will discover that she's tackled it, done it, and filed her completed work in her bulging portfolio.
+Name an artistic endeavour, such as film making, and you will discover that she's tackled it, done it, and filed her completed work in her bulging portfolio.

-Wonderfully tart, thanks to fresh lemons and a bit of lemon zest, this is a pie that owes nothing to Shirriff lemon pie filling, as good as Shirriff may be.
+Wonderfully tart, thanks to fresh lemons and a bit of lemon zest, this is a pie that owes nothing to Shirriff lemon pie filling.
+Her pies are truly her pies.

 My wife went to the Ontario College of Art.
 We have two of her works from that period on our walls.
-But when she left the college, for the most part, she left her personal involvement with art behind her.
+But when she left the college, for the most part, she left her personal involvement with art behind.

-I attended art school in Detroit and got a degree in film from Ryerson in Toronto.
+I attended art school in Detroit and I got a degree in filmmaking from Ryerson in Toronto.
 Ask me how many of the students in my classes actually went on to work in art or film.
 The answer is not many.
 This is not uncommon.

-Sheila does not deserve a show.
+Sheila deserves a show.
 She has earned one.
-Let's see what we can do.
-Stay tuned.